 Did you skip breakfast this morning?
 If so, you’re not alone.
-Between 10-30 percent of people head out the door in the morning with a “low tank of gas” in their body because they haven’t eaten.
-This habit gets worse with age and is more prevalent in females.
+As many as 30% of people head out the door in the morning with a “low tank of gas” in their bodies because they haven’t eaten.
+It’s a habit that gets worse with age and is more prevalent in females.

-Breakfast may make you have better cognitive function and focus.
-Research shows that individuals who eat breakfast have greater attention spans, improved concentration, and perform better on spatial and cognitive tests.
+When you eat breakfast, your memory and concentration improve.
+Studies show breakfast eaters have greater attention spans and perform better on spatial and cognitive tests.

-On the contrary, breakfast skippers are more likely to get stomach pains and headaches caused by hunger, which could make learning and test-taking challenging.
+On the flip side, breakfast skippers are more likely to get stomach pains and headaches caused by hunger, making learning and test-taking challenging.

-Breakfast eaters are healthier.
-They are more likely to meet the nutritional recommendations for their age groups, especially for vitamins A, C, Riboflavin, calcium, zinc, iron, and fiber.
+In general, breakfast eaters are healthier.
+They are more likely to meet the nutritional recommendations for their age groups, especially for vitamins A, C, riboflavin, calcium, zinc, iron and fiber.

-Breakfast skippers have higher cholesterol levels, which can increase their risk for heart disease.
-They also tend to snack more on high-fat, low nutrition foods and are more likely to overeat at lunch because of excessive hunger.
+Breakfast shunners tend to have higher cholesterol levels, increasing their risk for heart disease.
+They also tend to snack more on high-fat, low-nutrition foods and are more likely to overeat at lunch because of excessive hunger.

-A healthy breakfast should include foods from a variety of food groups, such as whole grains, fruit, and dairy, to ensure that you get a good mix of both nutrients and fiber.
-If eating breakfast is new to you, give your body a couple of weeks to get adjusted.
+A healthy high-protein breakfast includes foods from various food groups, such as whole grains, fruit and dairy, to ensure that you get a good mix of both nutrients and fiber.
+If eating breakfast is new to you, give your body a couple of weeks to adjust.

 The key to fitting in a healthy breakfast is to plan ahead.
 So think twice before passing on breakfast tomorrow morning and take steps to stay healthy, active and fit.